 Only have 6-ounce ramekins?
 Make four mini pot pies instead of two.

-With all of that said, you can make this pot pie recipe in two 6×2 inch round cake pan or one 8-inch round cake pan.
+I also tested this in two 6×2 inch round cake pans and one 8-inch round cake pan.
+Both work just as nicely.

 Since I cook for one most days, sometimes I’ll freeze the extra pot pie for a future dinner.

-Whether you’re also cooking for one, getting ahead of meal planning, or looking to make freezer meals for someone else, here are two ways to freeze pot pie:
+Whether you’re also cooking for one, getting ahead of meal planning, or looking to make freezer meals for someone else, here are two ways to freeze chicken pot pie in ramekins:

-- Before baking: After you finished assembling the pies but before baking, freeze them in the pan until firm, about an hour.
+- Before baking: After you finished assembling but before baking, freeze them in the ramekins for 1 hour or until firm.
 Wrap in plastic wrap then stick in a freezer bag.
 Freeze for up to 3 months.
-When ready to eat, bake frozen in a 375F oven for 50 minutes.
+When ready to eat, bake frozen in a 400F oven for 50 minutes.

 More Pot Pie Recipes

-Chicken Pot Pie For Two is baked in two ramekins or two 6-inch round cake pans and topped with a homemade pie crust.
-Itβs an easy chicken dinner for two without having leftovers for days.
+Chicken Pot Pie For Two is baked in two ramekins or two 6 inch pans then topped with homemade pie crust.
+It's an easy chicken dinner for two without having leftovers for days!

 Ingredients